Begggss/DAGVisualizerForSystemDS/README.md

 If you know the "Generic Block" that you would like to inspect already, you can alter the variable "node" on line 7 accordingly.
 If you don't, you can leave the assigned value as "GENERIC 1" since any instance we tested already had a node named "GENERIC 1".

 This would create 2 visuals.
-An example is shown below for "decisionTree.log".
+An example is shown below for "ALStest.log".

 <img src="./img/1.png" width="800">